 Rehydrate: Be sure to drink more water after the race.

-The best postworkout snack is a combination of protein and good carbohydrate.
+The best post-workout snack is a combination of protein and good carbohydrates.

 If you’re on Phase 1, have fat-free or low-fat plain yogurt, natural peanut butter, a small container of hummus, a little reduced-fat cheese, or a slice or two of lean deli meat with some veggies.
-On Phase 2 you can have the same, plus a slice of whole-wheat bread or a whole-wheat pita.
-Or bring along a South
+On Phase 2 you can have one of the same, plus a slice of whole-wheat bread or a whole-wheat pita.
+Or bring along a

-Beach Diet 100-Calorie Snack Bar or one of our Good to Go Cereal Bars, which which come in Chocolate, Peanut Butter, and Cinnamon Raisin.
+South Beach Diet 100-Calorie Snack Bar or one of our Good to Go Cereal Bars, which come in Chocolate, Peanut Butter, and Cinnamon Raisin.

 - Congratulate yourself: Completing a walking race is a big accomplishment,whether it’s 2 miles or 10 miles.
 Give yourself a pat on the back.
-Who knows — maybe entering a race from time to time will give you the motivation to keep walking on a day-to-day basis — a boon for sustained weight loss and better health.
+Who knows — maybe entering a race from time to time will give you the motivation to keep walking on a day-to-day basis — ideal for sustained weight loss and better health.